rOBloOm/percsharp/README.md

 ..so in case anyone accidentially stumbles upon this repo:

-The applications visualizes the step by step learning process of a binary classifier (Percpetron) with two inputs using generated test data.
+The applications visualizes the step by step learning process of a binary classifier (Perceptron) with two inputs using generated test data.
 It was created as part of my journey learning how anns work.

 ### Features
 - Parameterized test data generation